 Find each specific muscle attachment listed below on yourself and a partner.
 Place the ends of a balloon, string or rubber band on each attachment site.
 Move the bones into internal and external rotation with hip flexion.
 Try adding some abduction or adduction with hip flexion.
 This will clue you in to the muscles abilities, which change as the position of the bones change.
 You’ll start to see the possibilities as you solidify your knowledge of the attachments and specific abilities of each muscle.

 For example, psoas major and iliacus seem to be involved in external rotation of the femur because the lesser trochanter lines up with the other side of the muscle attachment more when the femur is externally rotated.
 In other words, it comes closer to the anterior (front) side of the body.

 Hip flexor muscles and attachments

 Each muscle below has the bones in bold for intermediate learners and the specific bony landmarks for advanced learners.
 I skipped origin vs. insertion because that just makes it more confusing and your muscles don’t really identify themselves that way anyhow… You can reference these amazing hip flexor muscles in any anatomy book.
-Anatomy coloring books are a fun choice if you’re in the market.
-Here are some anatomy books and study cards I recommend.
+Anatomy coloring books are also a fun choice if you’re in the market.

 Spine: bodies of transverse processes of lumbar vertebrae